ThinkbotsAreFree/Birdy/README.md

 ## Global categories

 Global categories are like user-defined functions.
-They're defined with a currency sign `¤` followed by a pattern, followed by a behavior template.
+They're defined with a currency sign `¤` followed by a pattern, a slash character `/`, and a reponse template.

 Here is an example of a complete definition of a category.

 ```
-¤ I feel very #A ^ Why am I so $A
+¤ I feel very #A / Why am I so $A
 ```

-A call is made with the "get match" command `:1`, which is used a bit like the "set value" command `=1`, except what gets stored is not the argument, but the return value of the responding category.
+A call is made with the "get match" command `:1`, which is used a bit like the "set value" command `=1`, except what gets stored is not the argument, but the response of the category.
 Here is an example of match call.

 ```
 :e I feel very happy
 ```
 The example above would store the value `Why am I so happy` in the local variable `e`.

+Even though this description of global categories is short, because they are a simple mechanism, their importance shouldn't be underestimated.

+Indeed, units and categories are like two sides of the coin.

+- **Units** are *concave* lenses that tend to produce **divergent thinking** (creative, explorative, spontaneous, free-flow, non-linear).
+- **Categories** are *convex* lenses that tend to produce **convergent thinking** (efficient, focusing, accurate, logical, procedural).

 ## Commands and functions detailed